VarunArora14/VarunArora14.github.io/content/posts/only_ai_coding_experiment/index.md

   -  do this multiple times if some functionalities are missing
   -  do proper review manually reading thousands of lines of stories/functional and Non-functional requirements created
 - Pass this prompt as context with new prompt to create this new nodeJS application
-- Now go through the files created manually reading through the functionality created and try to determine whether these changes are acceptable or not
+- Manually review the generated files to determine if the changes are acceptable.
-  - If they are not acceptable, get ready to hate yourself even more as you write the prompt again, wait for 10-15 minutes and have to read through thousands of lines again, just to decide whether these changes are acceptable or not!
+  - If unacceptable, the cycle repeats: rewrite the prompt, wait for generation, and review thousands of lines of code again.
-  - If you are accepting then most probably you have either given up or trust the AI to be way smarter than you
+  - If acceptable, you proceed, often trusting the AI's output significantly.
 - Run the application and manually verify all the functionalities working with Postman collection created

 After this, unit tests prompt was create and run, which created unit tests and then these tests should be all passing 100% as well before creating PR.

-This whole processing of rewriting this new application for a 5-10k size codebase could take around a day with reviews of prompts and you would be hoping the app starts and endpoints are all working.
-They are not.
+This process for rewriting a 5-10k line codebase took significant time in prompt review and iteration.
+Even then, the application rarely started without configuration or logic errors on the first try.

 We got tons of errors due to various reasons - dependency versions, wrong/missing configs, incorrect server start file, incomplete API endpoints etc

 And these are errors that are stopping the application to start.
 After that comes -
-- LLM writing anti-pattern code throughout the repository, not following the rules
+- **Anti-patterns**: LLMs frequently wrote anti-patterns or ignored project-specific conventions.
-- CORS and SSL errors are very often despite putting the correct way to handle them in prompt
+- **Security & Config**: CORS and SSL errors persisted despite explicit handling instructions in the prompt.
-- Logic errors in business logic is always there no matter what
+- **Logic Errors**: Subtle business logic bugs were persistent and hard to catch in the generated code.
-- The new created functionalities heavily deviates from existing Java application as Java + Spring boot code cannot be directly put in plain TypeScript.
-Dependency Injection, Inversion of Control, JPA/Hibernate, other plugins are not directly available as solutions in TS/JS environments to be used.
+- **Framework Mismatch**: The functionality often deviated from the Java reference because concepts like Dependency Injection or JPA don't map 1:1 to plain TypeScript without a robust framework, which the LLM struggled to scaffold correctly.

 ***

-After going through this whole procedure, we were starting to hate ourselves as we understood nothing but are just taking errors from commandline and pasting into copilot **Agent Mode** in hopium that it resolves them.
-And to our suprise, it solves 3 bugs and created 4 more.
-This has been a very common trend in my experience that unless someone with deep understanding and knowledge of end result is using these models, they end up working hours thinking they are moving forward, but are rather going in circles around the same problem.
+By the end of this procedure, the team was fatigued.
+We were often pasting commandline errors directly into the AI's **Agent Mode**, hoping it would resolve them.
+Frequently, it would fix three bugs only to introduce four new ones.
+A common trend emerged: without a deep understanding of the underlying system, we felt we were moving forward when we were actually circling the same problems.

-And the worst part is, after 3 months of vibe coding, I felt I lost more knowledge than I could learn during this team and felt dreaded due to cut throat deadlines to build it.
-I forgot the JavaScript syntax to make **fetch** requests while writing domain layer, business layer and repository layer code for a big backend application.
+Worst of all, after months of this workflow, I felt my core coding skills were on a decline.
+I found myself forgetting basic syntax because I was so reliant on the model to handle the implementation details.

 ***

-### Taking Shortcuts For Fixing Errors
+### The Trap of Over Reliance

-When it was found to be too time consuming to read and understand everything, our reaction was to simply copy the errors and paste into chat window for agentic model to fix it.
-Whether it fixes the logic only or changes code structure or modifies the tests for 100% coverage, it's the model's choice now.
+When manual review became too time consuming, the temptation to blindly copy paste errors into the chat window became irresistible.
+Whether the model fixed the logic, refactored the code, or modified the tests to force a pass, we devs often accepted them without much scrutiny.

-Despite not writing manual code, it felt dreaded and mentally tired after performing these tasks.
-It seemed like everyone was just taking shortcuts via LLM to get things done -
+This led to a pattern of shortcuts across the team:

-- Architect was telling LLM to create architecture and core architecture prompts without much review
+- **Architecture**: Critical design decisions were sometimes offloaded to the LLM without sufficient constraint or review.
-- Product Manager used prompts to create stories without proper validation and scope check
+- **Requirements**: User stories were generated via prompts, missing edge cases and specific business contexts.
-- Devs ran the prompts and copied the errors into LLM to fix it and understood code partially with unit tests created with prompts as well
+- **Implementation**: Developers acted as middlemen between the compiler giving errors and the LLM, without understanding the 'why' behind a fix.
-- Testing team used prompts to create their integration and E2E tests
+- **Testing**: Test cases were often AI generated, which created a risk of circular validation where the AI writes tests that pass its own buggy code.

-Since everyone was offloading their logical thinking to LLMs, we had ton of confusion regarding the desired application and functionality we wanted and combine this with hard deadlines to wrap things fast, it was a big mess for everyone.
+With logical thinking partially offloaded to LLMs, confusion grew regarding the application's actual behavior versus its desired functionality.

 After 2 weeks of heavy vibe coding and prompting to make a 8k+ lines PR which I had to explain to Architect what each method and code block does, it got 100+ review comments that I fixed with teammate in next 2 days and merged into main.

 The best part of this whole process of us understanding the code line by line as we had to explain it in same way to our Architect and they gave nitpicks as well which made this code more aligned to desired structure.
 Thankfully, since we had so much discussion regarding each method and logic, our team's tests hardly failed and did not require any further changes while other team doing similar work had many QA tests failing and required logical rework for few components due to bad vibes.

-As more pressure was built on use to ship fast, everyone made a choice to take an **easy** path and not the **simple** one.
-The easy path was to choose **speed now and complexity later** whereas the **simple** path was to sit and think about making correct choices.
-The **simple** path was now being avoided as it was **slower** and if every company is saying they are shipping fast with AI, we needed to ship even faster!
+As pressure built on us to ship fast, everyone made a choice to take the **easy** path rather than the **simple** one.
+The easy path was to choose **speed now and complexity later**, whereas the **simple** path required sitting down to make correct architectural choices.
+The simple path was avoided because it felt "slower," and in a race where every company claims to ship fast with AI, we felt the need to ship even faster.

 This whole 3 month stint was quite a lesson for me for how to use and not use LLMs to utilise them for my workflows while developing applications.